 When it comes to on-premise hosting, you own the physical infrastructure, and the IT staff to handle and maintain the servers and other hardware practically needed for seamless and secure streaming.

 The costs involved in setting up their own infrastructure are quite high for businesses considering the fact that the system continually needs to be carefully monitored for proper functioning, and updated for scalability as your content and audience grow in number.
-However, with on-premise hosting, you get complete ownership over your platform and the way your videos are stored and distributed.
+However, with on-premise on demand video hosting, you get complete ownership over your platform and the way your videos are stored and distributed.

 How Does on-Premise Video Hosting Work?